Create an Account

 Make a habit of always double checking references imported to Mendeley.
 Make sure all necessary details are included, especially if you use Mendeley Web Importer.
-Use Hanken's referencing guide (available in English in autumn 2021) to check what details need to be included for different types of sources.
+Use Hanken's referencing guide to check what details need to be included for different types of sources.
 It is important that the references are consistently presented.

 Annotate your References

 You can add sticky notes, annotate and highlight your saved documents in your Mendeley acount.